banjilawal/chessbot/chessbot_api_architecture_guide.md

 ### Search
 #### Search Results

-### Exceptions
+### Exception
 Conditions which violate business logic, raise data inconsistencies or break operations raise an exception.
-Exceptions aid bug tracking and maintenance.
-Exceptions can only break the system in development.
+Exception aid bug tracking and maintenance.
+Exception can only break the system in development.
 In production an exception will display a notification and return to the last good state after the user makes a choice.
-All exceptions in the application are subclasses of `ChessException`.
-This distinguishes `ChessBot` exceptions from others.
+All exception in the application are subclasses of `ChessException`.
+This distinguishes `ChessBot` exception from others.

 #### The `ChessException` Class